IBM-Bluemix-Docs/third-party/tutorial-register-vsimage.md

 {:step: data-tutorial-type='step'}

-# Registering a sample virtual server image in {{site.data.keyword.cloud_notm}} Partner Center
+# Registering a virtual server image in {{site.data.keyword.cloud_notm}} Partner Center
 {: #vsimage-register}
 {: toc-content-type="tutorial"}
 {: toc-completion-time="5m"}

-This tutorial walks you through how to register a sample virtual server image in {{site.data.keyword.cloud}} Partner Center.
+This tutorial walks you through how to register a virtual server image with Terraform in {{site.data.keyword.cloud}} Partner Center.
 By completing this tutorial, you learn how to provide the company details, create a test environment, and set up access for your team to help with the onboarding process.
 {: shortdesc}

 The process to sell third-party software is available solely for providers that understand that the onboarding process is still under development.
 With the current release, you can bring your own licenses or offer your third-party software for free.
 If you’re interested in trying it out, contact us at kdmeyer@ibm.com.